ineiti/livequiz/README.md

       - students directly see if they answered correctly or not
       - stop students from changing their answers
 - backend
-  - use rxjs to propagate state changes like quizState (showResult, frozen, ...) and studentAnswers (for admin)
   - store user data on disk

 # CHANGELOG

+2024-03-12:
+- admin: automatically update view every few seconds
+- frontend: use rxjs to propagate state changes like quizState (showResult, frozen, ...) and studentAnswers (for admin)
+- add a quiz-id, so that students only see their results

 2024-03-07:
 - admin: 0 a 12, students: 1 a 13